jasonsbeer/Amiga-2000-EATX/README.md

 4. Fixed U100 and other footprints
 5. Moved some components
 6. Cleaned up silk screen

+Rev 1.2
+1. Fixed traces on the keyboard connector
+2. Deleted some extra traces that were not needed
+3. Added HSYNC/COMPSYNC selection jumper
+4. Cleaned up parts of the schematics

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project (https://github.com/kr239/A500-SRAM-Board) and LIV2 and texneus for the modifications used in this project.